Nine different states and provinces represented in latest recruiting class

 Email Coach Myers

-Under his tutelage, members of the program have garnered nine USILA All-America honors, 21 all-conference nods and five conference player of the year accolades.
-Over the past five years, members of the Ohio State team have earned 87 Academic All-Big Ten accolades, 124 Ohio State Scholar-Athlete nods and 27 Academic All-ECAC honors, along with the first five USILA Scholar All-American selections in program history.
-The squad maintains a team cumulative grade-point average above a 3.0.
+Under his tutelage, members of the program have garnered 17 USILA All-America honors, 41 all-conference nods and 10 conference player of the year accolades.
+Over the past nine years, members of the Ohio State squad have earned 149 Academic All-Big Ten accolades and 213 Ohio State Scholar-Athlete nods, along with the first 12 USILA Scholar All-American selections in program history.

-The team's community service numbers rise each year, with the program volunteering more than 700 hours in the community each of the last two seasons.
+The team's community service numbers rise each year, with the program volunteering more than 2,300 hours in the community the last five seasons combined.

 The 2013 campaign was one of the best in program history, posting a 13-4 ledger for the most wins for a Buckeye team since 1978.
 Ten of the victories were during the regular season, just the fifth time a Buckeye team hit double-digit wins before entering postseason play.
 The squad downed both Penn State and Michigan on the road to claim the Creator's Trophy for the first time.
 Wins over ranked opponents Loyola and Denver lifted the Buckeyes to the ECAC tournament crown and the No. 3 seed in the NCAA tournament.
 Nearly 2,400 fans - a number that ranked fourth nationally among all first-round sites - watched the Buckeyes beat Towson 16-6 to advance to the NCAA quarterfinals for the second time in school history.